 - Qualifying cumulative grade averages for the term of 90.0 or above garner Honors distinction.

-- The student must be enrolled in at least four courses for which a numerical grade is recorded.
+- The student must be enrolled in at least five courses for which a numerical grade is recorded.

 - The student must be passing all courses.